mk-fg/games/factorio/Moon_Logic/FAQ.md

 It should, as of 0.0.69, but only stores combinator code there, as other state is likely specific to the original setup.

+There is one known issue however - "select new contents" button in an open blueprint window will not store the code due to known Factorio API problem/limitation (see "Known Issues" section in the main mod description for more details), which might be fixed in the future though, and then that button should "just work".

 ----------

 ## Make lua code that updates lua code